 The first white dwarf found to have infrared emission, over and above that predicted for the stellar photosphere, was G29-38 (Zuckerman & Becklin 1987).
-The initial debate in the literature (Wickramasinghe et al. 1988; Tokunaga et al. 1988; Haas & Leinert 1990; Graham et al. 1990a,b) considered the possibility that the emission could be from a brown dwarf companion.
-A consensus, however, was quickly reached that the emission resulted from dusty material, based on the gross under-prediction of the observed fluxes by any brown dwarf model (Telesco et al. 1990) and the lack of any companion detected in Keck imaging (Kuchner et al. 1998).
-The current interpretation associates the excess emission with dust accreting onto the white dwarf, linked to pollution and the presence of metal lines in the stellar spectrum (Koester et al. 1997).
+The initial debate in the literature (Tokunaga et al. 1988; Wickramasinghe, Hoyle & Al-Mufti 1988; Graham et al. 1990a,b; Haas & Leinert 1990) considered the possibility that the emission could be from a brown dwarf companion.
+A consensus, however, was quickly reached that the emission resulted from dusty material, based on the gross underprediction of the observed fluxes by any brown dwarf model (Telesco, Joy & Sisk 1990) and the lack of any companion detected in Keck imaging (Kuchner, Koresko & Brown 1998).
+The current interpretation associates the excess emission with dust accreting on to the white dwarf, linked to pollution and the presence of metal lines in the stellar spectrum (Koester, Provencal & Shipman 1997).

-Pollution from elements heavier than helium, whose presence can only be explained by the accretion of external material, are observed for at least 30% of white dwarfs (Zuckerman et al. 2003, 2010; Koester et al. 2014).
-There is good evidence to suggest that the observed metals originate in an outer planetary system orbiting the white dwarf (Farihi et al. 2010a; Debes & Sigurdsson 2002).
-Asteroids (or comets) scattered onto star-grazing orbits are thought to be tidally disrupted and accreted onto the white dwarf (Jura 2008; Debes & Sigurdsson 2002).
-The presence of dusty material, alongside gas in a handful of systems, within the Roche limit around polluted white dwarfs provides evidence of the accretion in progress (Gänsicke et al. 2006, 2007, 2008; Melis et al. 2010).
-Transits obscuring the polluted white dwarf WD 1145+017, provide further key evidence that the pollution originates from the accretion of disrupted planetesimals (Vanderburg et al. 2015; Croll et al. 2015; Rappaport et al. 2016; Gänsicke et al. 2016).
+Pollution from elements heavier than helium, whose presence can only be explained by the accretion of external material, is observed for at least 30 per cent of white dwarfs (Zuckerman et al. 2003, 2010; Koester, Gänsicke & Farihi 2014).
+There is good evidence to suggest that the observed metals originate in an outer planetary system orbiting the white dwarf (Debes & Sigurdsson 2002; Farihi et al. 2010a).
+Asteroids (or comets) scattered on to star-grazing orbits are thought to be tidally disrupted and accreted on to the white dwarf (Debes & Sigurdsson 2002; Jura 2008).
+The presence of dusty material, alongside gas in a handful of systems, within the Roche limit around polluted white dwarfs provides evidence of the accretion in progress (Gänsicke et al. 2006, 2008; Gänsicke, Marsh & Southworth 2007; Melis et al. 2010).
+Transits obscuring the polluted white dwarf WD 1145+017 provide further key evidence that the pollution originates from the accretion of disrupted planetesimals (Croll et al. 2015; Vanderburg et al. 2015; Gänsicke et al. 2016; Rappaport et al. 2016).